FRCTeam3255/FRC-Java-Tutorial/docs/programming/using_sensors.md

     - It will be created as an Encoder
     - The Encoder constructor takes 2 parameters - (new Encoder(port1,port2))
     - These are DIO ports on the RoboRIO
-    - Store ports in RobotMap as DRIVE_ENCODER_A and B
+    - Store ports in Constants as DRIVE_ENCODER_A and B

 ???
 Example